Take your own Irish ghost adventure by exploring the Irish demons, monsters, and ghosts terrifying the public since the dawn of Celtic mythology.

 Though they’re not so much “demons,” Sluagh are scary creatures that hunt down souls.

-According to Irish folklore, Sluagh are dead sinners that come back as malicious spirits.
+According to Irish folklore, Sluagh is dead sinners that come back as malicious spirits.

 These spirits come from the west, flying in groups like flocks of birds, and try to enter a house where someone is dying to take away that person’s soul.